mendix/docs/content/en/docs/appstore/partner-solutions/apd/release-notes/index.md

 ### Cloud Multi-Tenant

-APM 2 is a multi-tenant cloud-based app that is integrated with the Mendix Mendix Portal for your project and SSO.
+APM 2 is a multi-tenant cloud-based app that is integrated with the Mendix Portal for your project and SSO.

 To use APM, you only need to install the **APMAgent2** module.